 As of June 30, 2018, the Commission adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, replacing GASB Statement No. 45.
-Based on an actuarial valuation as of June 30, 2017, the OPEB Plan's independent actuaries determined that, at December 31, 2018 and 2017 (the measurement dates), the OPEB Plan's total OPEB liability exceeded its fiduciary net position by \$129.5 million and \$121.8 million, respectively.
+Based on an actuarial valuations as of June 30, 2019 and June 30, 2017, the OPEB Plan's independent actuaries determined that, at December 31, 2019 and 2018 (the measurement dates), the OPEB Plan's total OPEB liability exceeded its fiduciary net position by \$104.7 million and \$129.5 million, respectively.

 Actuarial studies are performed at least once every two years as of June 30th and the measurement date for the net OPEB Plan liability is December 31st.
 The OPEB Report is subject to a number of actuarial and economic assumptions; these assumptions are generally similar to the assumptions used in evaluating the Commission's pension fund liabilities.
-As required by GASB Statement No. 75, the OPEB Plan's fiduciary net position as a percentage of total OPEB liability 48.1% as of December 31, 2018 and 49.3% as of December 31, 2017.
+As required by GASB Statement No. 75, the OPEB Plan's fiduciary net position as a percentage of total OPEB liability is 59.0% as of December 31, 2019 and 48.1% as of December 31, 2018.